 Our nation’s veterans are facing a health care crisis: more troops than ever before have returned home with the burden of post-traumatic stress.
 Estimates reflect that 800,000 of them will suffer from this challenging and often debilitating condition.
 They are living with life-threatening symptoms of mental illness: depression, frustration, sleeplessness, nightmares and flashbacks and feelings of isolation.
 Many are unable to work and are filled with anger and despair.
 And veterans are not the only ones affected.
 Their families suffer with them, while health care providers serving vets are dealing with their own stress and trauma.

-The CMBM model is designed to effectively address this crisis.
-As described in The New York Times, For Veterans, A Surge of New Treatments for Trauma: “The Center for Mind-Body Medicine’s program…is the most comprehensive of all of them, giving veterans a variety of different strategies to choose from: breathing, meditation, guided visual imagery, bio-feedback, self-awareness, dance, self-expression, drawing.
-And it is the one with the strongest evidence that it works to cure PTSD.”
+Since 2007, The Center for Mind-Body Medicine has trained over 800 clinicians and peer counselors who work with veterans and active duty military.
+The New York Times article, For Veterans, a Surge of New Treatments for Trauma, highlights CMBM’s work, saying, “The Center for Mind-Body Medicine’s program…is the most comprehensive of all of them…and it is the one with the strongest evidence that it works to cure PTSD.”

 From A Fighting Chance, Southwest Airlines Spirit Magazine, Feb.
 2014:

 When a vet is in his body for the first time, stuff comes up.
 It’s like when you’re frostbit.
 You don’t feel anything, but when you start coming out of it, it’s painful.
 They’ll talk about how much it hurts.
 It’s scary.
 But stay with it [the mind-body skills they learn], and what you start noticing is the veterans get back their fuel for life.

 Joseph Graca, a clinical psychologist who has run mind-body skills groups at the VA